open-notifications/open-notifications/README.md

 4. End user contacts the bot.
 5. Provider has to answer with a welcome message (need to be stored somewhere).
 6. Provider checks whether the user is known and stores the chat_id for the user.
-7. Provider sends the notification usign the chat id from the user.
+7. Provider sends the notification using the chat id from the user.

 ### General architecture